Choosing Your CAIIB Elective: HRM, IT, Rural Banking, Risk Management or Central Banking?

 Best CAIIB Elective: Quick Comparison Before You Decide

-All four electives are manageable in the right hands, but they do not suit the same type of banker.
+All five electives are manageable in the right hands, but they do not suit the same type of banker.
 Each one rewards a different background.

 That table should not be used to chase the easiest-looking option.
 It should be used to identify the paper that matches your professional reality most closely.